 We have incurred significant operating losses since our inception, and have not generated any revenue from the sale of products.
-Our ability to generate any product revenue or product revenue sufficient to achieve profitability will depend on the successful development and eventual commercialization of one or more of our product candidates or the product candidates of our collaborators for which we may receive milestone payments or royalties.
-As of June 30, 2023, we had an accumulated deficit of \$465.3 million
+Our ability to generate any product revenue or product revenue sufficient to achieve profitability will depend on the successful development and eventual commercialization of one or more of our product candidates or the product candidates of our collaborators or other licensees for which we may receive milestone payments or royalties.
+As of September 30, 2023, we had an accumulated deficit of \$473.3 million.

 We expect to incur significant expenses and operating losses for the foreseeable future as we advance the preclinical and clinical development of our product candidates.
-We expect that our research and development and general and administrative costs will continue to increase over the long term, including in connection with conducting preclinical studies and clinical trials for our product candidates, contracting with CROs and CMOs, expanding our intellectual property portfolio and providing general and administrative support for our operations.
+We expect that our research and development and general and administrative costs will continue to increase over the long term, including in connection with conducting preclinical studies and potential clinical trials for our product candidates, contracting with CROs and CMOs, expanding our intellectual property portfolio and providing general and administrative support for our operations.
 If we obtain regulatory approval for any of our product candidates, we expect to incur significant expenses related to developing our commercialization capability to support product sales, marketing and distribution.
 As a result, we will need additional capital to fund our operations, which we may obtain from additional equity or debt financings, collaborations, licensing arrangements or other sources.

-As of June 30, 2023, we had cash and cash equivalents of \$137.8 million and available borrowings under our loan and security agreement (as amended from time to time, the "Revolving Line") with Pacific Western Bank ("PWB") of \$7.5 million.
+As of September 30, 2023, we had cash and cash equivalents of \$122.2 million and available borrowings under our loan and security agreement (as amended from time to time, the "Revolving Line") with Pacific Western Bank ("PWB") of \$7.5 million.
 Covenants on our Revolving Line require that we maintain an aggregate balance of unrestricted cash at PWB (not including amounts in certain specified accounts) equal to or greater than \$10.0 million.
-Our sources of funding to finance our cash needs include proceeds from third parties through a combination of financings including our IPO, preferred stock and convertible note financings, underwritten offerings of our common stock, at-the-market offerings of our common stock as part of our shelf registration statement, upfront and milestone payments from customers, borrowings under bank facilities and funding from other strategic alliances and grants.
-We also currently have an effective shelf registration statement on Form S-3 (No. 333-272540) (the "Form S-3") under which we may offer from time to time in one or more offerings any combination of common and preferred stock, debt securities, warrants and units of up to \$250.0 million in the aggregate.
-As of June 30, 2023 we have not sold any shares of our common stock in at-the-market offerings as part of our effective shelf registration statement.
+Our sources of funding to finance our cash needs include proceeds from third parties through a combination of financings including our initial public offering ("IPO"), preferred stock and convertible note financings, underwritten offerings of our common stock, at-the-market ("ATM") offerings of our common stock as part of our shelf registration statement, upfront and milestone payments from customers, borrowings under bank facilities and funding from other strategic alliances and grants.